techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Linux Automation and Networking/Bash Scripts1.md

 ##  Key Terms

-**scripts** :lines of codes that can be executed to automate processes, like appending text to a textfile so it doesn't have to be done manually in every instance

 1. **bashrc file**:
    - The bashrc file, often named `.bashrc`, is a script file executed by the Bash shell when it starts in an interactive mode.
 It stands for "Bourne Again Shell run commands".